-Once you’re officially done with physical therapy, it can be tempting to go back to your pre-injury activity level.
+Once you’re done with physical therapy, it can be tempting to return to your pre-injury activity level.
 Resist that urge and ease back in slowly.

 Be kind to yourself when it comes to getting back to the shape you were in before the injury.
 Put it in perspective – how long did it take you to get to the level you were at pre-injury?
 Probably years.